profounddark/pathfinder-blog/_posts/2021-04-19-charcoal-philter.md

 ---
 layout: post
 author: andrew
+title: Dealing with a Stinky Situation
+date: 2021-04-19
 excerpt: "Playing through the second official Adventure Path for Pathfinder 2E, I discovered that I needed a custom item to fill an obvious need that came up.
 Here, I present a simple alchemical item designed to supplement characters in situations with odorous monsters."
 ---